nsrivast/tree-range-viz/README.md

 ## Tree Range Visualization

-### Summary
-The goal of this project was to create a data exploration tool to examine the distribution of tree species across North America.
-I wanted an easy way to identify which trees are prevalent in different locations and geographies of the continent, without having to search through Wikipedia:Flora pages for nearby parks or cities.
-I also wanted to understand the range of various tree species and tree types.

-### Background
-In preparation for a series of section hikes of the Appalachian Trail, I wanted to familiarize myself with the most common tree species I would encounter.
-I found online resources on plants common to specific regions, such as local parks and forests, but no central resource that answered the question: which trees are prevalent in a given area of the country?
+In preparation for a series of section hikes of the Appalachian Trail, I wanted to familiarize myself with the tree species I would encounter along the way.
+I found resources listing plants common to specific regions, such as Wikipedia pages for local parks and forests, but no central resource that answered the question: which trees are prevalent in a given area of the country?

-### Result
+The goal of this project was to create a data visualization to explore and examine the distribution of tree species across North America.

-View the [final visualization] (http://nsrivast.github.io/tree-range-viz/), and read [an analysis of the results] (http://nsrivast.github.io/tree-range-viz/).
-The rest of this README explains how I built the tool, the analysis and design decisions I made along the way, and the data formats and libraries I encountered (shapefiles, geoJSON, Shapely for Python, Leaflet).
+Launch the [data visualization] (http://nsrivast.github.io/tree-range-viz/), or read [an analysis of the results] (http://nsrivast.github.io/tree-range-viz/analysis.html).
+The rest of this README explains how I built the tool, the data formats and libraries I used (shapefiles, geoJSON, Shapely for Python, Leaflet), and the analysis and design choices I made along the way.

-### Outline

 1. [Initial Research] (#initial)